gigalixir/gigalixir-cli/docs/source/getting-started-guide.rst

     git add elixir_buildpack.config phoenix_static_buildpack.config
     git commit -m "set elixir, erlang, and node version"

-If you're using Phoenix v1.6, it uses `esbuild` to compile your assets but Gigalixir images come with npm, so we will configure npm directly to deploy our assets.
-Add a `assets/package.json` file if you don't have any with the following:
+If you're using Phoenix v1.6, it uses :bash:`esbuild` to compile your assets but Gigalixir images come with npm, so we will configure npm directly to deploy our assets.
+Add a :bash:`assets/package.json` file if you don't have any with the following:

 .. code-block:: bash